-To date, we have financed our operations primarily through public and private sales of debt and equity securities, proceeds from exercise of stock awards and cash generated by operations.
+To date, we have financed our operations primarily through public and private sales of debt and equity securities, proceeds from exercises of stock awards and cash generated by operations.

-As of March 31, 2010, our cash, cash equivalents and marketable securities, which consisted of corporate debt securities, U.S. Treasury and government agency securities, commercial paper, corporate debt securities, student loan-backed ARS and other investment-related assets, totaled \$1,096.4 million.
+As of September 30, 2010, our cash, cash equivalents and marketable securities, which consisted of corporate debt securities, U.S. Treasury and government agency securities, commercial paper, corporate debt securities, and student loan-backed ARS, totaled \$1,190.2 million.
 We place our cash investments in instruments that meet high credit quality standards, as specified in our investment policy.
 Our investment policy also limits the amount of our credit exposure to any one issue or issuer and seeks to manage these assets to achieve our goals of preserving principal, maintaining adequate liquidity at all times, and maximizing returns subject to our investment policy.

-We held approximately \$264.5 million and \$274.9 million in par value of ARS as of March 31, 2010 and December 31, 2009, respectively.
+We held approximately \$165.2 million and \$274.9 million in par value of ARS as of September 30, 2010 and December 31, 2009, respectively.
 The ARS are primarily AAA-rated bonds, most of which are guaranteed by the U.S. government as part of the Federal Family Education Loan Program through the U.S. Department of Education.
 None of the ARS in our portfolio are mortgage-based or collateralized debt obligations.
-In mid-February 2008, all of our ARS experienced failed auctions, which failures continued throughout the period ended March 31, 2010.
+In mid-February 2008, all of our ARS experienced failed auctions, which failures continued throughout the period ended September 30, 2010.
 As a result, we have been unable to liquidate most of our holdings of ARS.
-Based on our ability to access our cash and other short-term investments, our expected operating cash flows, and our other sources of cash, we do not anticipate the current lack of liquidity on these investments to have a material impact on our financial condition or results of operations in 2010.
-In November 2008, we entered into an agreement with one of our investment advisors that provides for the repurchase in June 2010 of \$67.8 million of the ARS we purchased through such financial advisor if we have been unable to achieve liquidity with respect to such securities before that time.
+Based on our ability to access our cash and other short-term investments, our expected operating cash flows, and our other sources of cash, we do not anticipate the current lack of liquidity on these investments to have a material impact on our financial condition or results of operations in 2010 or the foreseeable future.
+During the nine months ended September 30, 2010, we had \$109.7 million of ARS redeemed at par value.
+In November 2008, we entered into an agreement with one of our investment advisors that provided for the repurchase, beginning on June 30, 2010 of all of the ARS we purchased through such financial advisor if we have been unable to achieve liquidity with respect to such securities before that time.
+In early July 2010, we exercised our put right under the agreement, and the investment advisor repurchased \$30.5 million of ARS at par value.

-Net cash provided by operating activities was \$87.8 million for the three months ended March 31, 2010, compared to \$90.5 million for the three months ended March 31, 2009.
-We expect that cash provided by operating activities will increase as a result of an expected increase in cash collections related to anticipated higher revenues, partially offset by an anticipated increase in operating expenses that require cash outlays such as salaries and higher commissions.
-Current economic conditions could negatively impact our cash provided by operating activities if we are unable to manage our days sales outstanding or our business otherwise deteriorates.
+Net cash provided by operating activities was \$292.1 million for the nine months ended September 30, 2010, compared to \$299.5 million for the nine months ended September 30, 2009.
+The decrease in cash provided by operating activities for the nine months ended September 30, 2010 as compared to the same period in 2009 was primarily due to cash used in working capital as well as an increase in our excess tax benefits from stock-based compensation.
+We expect that cash provided by operating activities will increase as a result of an expected increase in cash collections related to anticipated higher revenues, partially offset by an anticipated increase in operating activities if we are unable to manage our days sales outstanding or our business otherwise deteriorates.